Telaga Batu inscription: Interpretation

-The text written upon the inscription is quite long, however the content is mainly concerning the curses cast upon everyone who may commit or who have committed treason against kadatuan of Srivijaya or disobey the orders of dātu (datuk).
-According to Casparis, the people, occupations or titles mentioned in this inscription were categorized as potentially dangerous people or groups of people that might revolt against Srivijayan hegemony.
-In order to prevent possible uprisings, the ruler of Srivijaya thought it is important for them to be sworn to pledge their loyalty under the threat of curse.
+The text written upon the inscription is quite long, however, the content mainly concerns the curses cast upon everyone who may commit or who has committed treason against kadatuan of Srivijaya or disobeyed the orders of dātu (datuk).
+According to Casparis, the people, occupations, or titles mentioned in this inscription were categorized as potentially dangerous people or groups of people who might revolt against Srivijayan hegemony.
+To prevent possible uprisings, the ruler of Srivijaya thought it was important for them to be sworn to pledge their loyalty under the threat of a curse.